 - R-Squared value of a Mutual Fund – A reliable fund will have an R-Squared value of 0.8 or more.

 - Alpha of a Mutual Fund – A fund producing higher Alpha consistently means the fund is well managed.
 So a good fund will have a higher Alpha compared to its Category Average and its Benchmark consistently.

 - Sharpe Ratio – A good, well-managed fund will take less risk to generate higher returns.
 So a good fund will have a higher Sharpe Ratio.

 - Sortino Ratio – A fund managed by a sensible Fund Manager will take a few bad risks to generate higher returns.
 So a well-managed fund will have a higher Sortino Ratio compared to its peers and benchmark.

 Though Mutual Fund is marketed as a kind of Passive Investment Instrument and some Index Funds and ETFs are.
 But choosing a Mutual Fund is not at all passive.
 If you want your wealth to grow, you need to put in the work.

-Just like stock selection demands the investor to have a good grip on fundamental analysis, Mutual Fund investor also needs to have a good understanding of Fundamental Analysis of Mutual Fund.
-And if you have understood all the points discussed this Mutual Fund Analysis article, then choosing the right fund for yourself will not be a problem.
+Just like stock selection demands the investor to have a good grip on fundamental analysis, Mutual Fund investor also needs to have a good understanding of the Fundamental Analysis of Mutual Fund.
+And if you have understood all the points discussed in this Mutual Fund Analysis article, then choosing the right fund for yourself will not be a problem.